mmclhugo1/wandisco-documentation/docs/quickstarts/preparation/vm_prep.md

 ---
-id: azure_vm_prep
+id: vm_prep
-title: Preparing an Azure Linux VM for a Fusion installation
+title: Preparing a Virtual Machine for a Fusion installation
-sidebar_label: Azure VM Preparation
+sidebar_label: VM Preparation
 ---

 This quickstart helps you prepare an Azure Linux VM suitable for a Fusion installation using docker.
 It walks you through: